 There are three View Modes: You can view codes in list view (default), as cloud or in form of a bar chart:

-Select the Cloud option to visualize your code list in form of a word cloud:
+Click on the button Cloud to visualize your code list in form of a word cloud:

-If you right-click on a code, the same context menu opens as in 'List' view.
+If you right-click on a code, the same context menu opens as in 'Details' view.
 Thus, in the cloud view you can start the same actions as in the regular view.
-You can for instance rename codes, set a color, split codes, or open a network on one or multiple codes.
+You can for instance rename codes, split or merge codes, or open a network on one or multiple codes.

 The chart "Code Distribution by Document" that you see below the code list is explained in the chapter Analysing Code Distributions ,